 Shortbread Cookie Variations

-I've used this recipe as the basis for my several of my favorite cookies on the blog including:
+I've used this recipe as the basis for several of my favorite cookies on the blog including:

 - Strawberry Shortbread Cookies